GoosvandenBekerom/javaee-poc/README.md

 - Docker files to run Payara application server with a MySql database
 - Embedded glassfish resources
+- Basic Authentication servlet using the Java EE 8 security API (jsr375)

 ## How to use